pangtodd/bike_gallery/README.md

 * Devise
 * HTML
 * CSS
 * PSQL
+* Active Storage for photos
+* AWS

 ## Description:
 _Using Ruby on Rails and Postgres, this website allows a customer or employee(admin) to sign into Bike Gallery website.
 From there, admins can manage bikes and general users can add reviews of bikes.
 Admins posess full CRUD capabilities for both bikes and reviews; signed in users can create reviews; all visitors(admins, signed-in users, or visitors not signed in) can view bikes and reviews.
+Admins are also able to upload photos of bikes while either creating or editing photos; photos are currently configured to save on an AWS bucket.
 Overall, this website demonstrates our understanding of one-to-many relationship between bikes and Reviews using authentication, scopes, validations, callbacks, seeding, and flash messages._

 ## User Stories

 * _As an admin, I want to view, add, update and delete bikes._
 * _As an admin, I should be able to log in and log out of the application._
-* _As an admin, I should be able to add, update and delete bikes._
+* _As an admin, I should be able to add, update and delete reviews._
 *  _As an admin, I should be able to add reviews._
 * _As a user, I want to be able to create an account and add a review to a bike._

-## Setup/Installation Requirements for Windows
+## Setup/Installation Requirements

 * _You will need to install the following before proceeding (click on the link to follow the installation process):_
 _[Ruby](https://www.ruby-lang.org/en/documentation/installation/),_